 The Ralphie Project …

-is concerned with putting Louisville, Colorado on the map as being a center of higher education in the art of writing—and appreciating what the writer brings to a community; for the city to become not only the home of the Prince—but also for Ralphie’s ideas of forming a philosophical kingdom to be brought to fruition.
+is concerned with putting Louisville, Colorado on the map as being a center of higher education in the art of writing—and appreciating what the writer brings to a community; for the city to become not only the home of Prince Ralphie—but also for his ideas of forming a philosophical kingdom to be brought to fruition.

 is an attempt to reimagine the town’s mission to its people by creating a magical kingdom based on becoming a publishing center for forgotten, overlooked, and dismissed writers—the idea is to break apart the existing paradigm of the publishing industry.

-would be a 5-to-10-year project, requiring not only community collaboration, but also a ‘Round Table’ of like-minded citizens with political courage—but most of all possessing a lot of imagination.
+would require not only community collaboration, but also a ‘Round Table’ of like-minded citizens dedicated to the arts—but most of all, possessing a lot of imagination.

 But that’s where the people of Louisville come in!